 The side effects we list here are the most common and important.
 They can vary greatly from person to person, and even from time to time.
-The side effects may require a break in treatment.
+Side effects may determine your dose or require you to stop taking the medicine.

 Tell your doctor or nurse if you have any side effects.
 Often the symptoms can be prevented or alleviated.